Best GPS Trackers for Landscaping & Lawn Care (2026 Guide)

 • Less discreet unless mounted carefully

-Trak-4 wired works best for landscaping businesses that want continuous tracking without charging batteries, track trailers or equipment parked for long periods, prefer reliability over compact size or stealth, and don’t need lightning-fast alert refreshes
+Trak-4 wired works best for landscaping businesses that want continuous tracking without charging batteries, need to track trailers or equipment parked for long periods, prefer reliability over compact size or stealth, and don't need lightning-fast alert refreshes.

 Buy on Amazon